DreamMatterLabs/DreamMatterLabs.github.io/privacy.md

 	    <h2 class="fs-4 fw-bold">Data Collection</h2>

    	    {% if site.analytics.google %}
-            <p>When you visit the Dream Matter Labs website, we automatically receive information about your device from your browser, such as your IP address.
-As you browse this website, we also collect information about how you interact with it.
-We refer to this automatically-collected information as “Device Information”.
-We collect Device Information using cookies.
-“Cookies” are data files that are placed on your device.
-For more information about cookies and how to disable them, visit <a class="post-link" href="http://www.allaboutcookies.org">http://www.allaboutcookies.org</a>.</p>
+	    <p>When you visit the Dream Matter Labs website, we collect certain information about your device and browsing behavior.
+This may include your IP address, browser type, pages viewed, and the time spent on each page.
+This "Device Information" helps us understand how visitors use our site and improve their experience.</p>

-            <p>We do this using <a class="post-link" href="https://www.google.com/intl/en/policies/privacy/">Google Analytics</a>, you can opt out <a class="post-link" href="https://tools.google.com/dlpage/gaoptout">here</a>.</p>
+	    <p>We collect this information using cookies which are small data files stored on your device.
+For more general information about cookies, visit <a class="post-link" href="http://www.allaboutcookies.org">www.allaboutcookies.org</a>.</p>

-            {% else %}
+	    <p>Additionally, we use Google Analytics to help us understand how visitors interact with our website.
+Google Analytics collects information in a way that does not directly identify anyone and anonymizes IP addresses where possible.
+For more information on how Google collects and processes data, visit <a class="post-link" href="https://www.google.com/intl/en/policies/privacy/">Google’s Privacy & Terms</a>.</p>

-            <p>We do not collect any of your personal data nor make use of cookies.</p>
+	    <p>We only use analytics cookies with your consent.
+You can choose to accept or reject non-essential cookies when you first visit the site.
+You may also opt out of Google Analytics tracking <a class="post-link" href="https://tools.google.com/dlpage/gaoptout">here</a> or by installing the Google Analytics Opt-out Browser Add-on.</p>
             {% endif %}
         </div>
     </article>